 Venga CBD also makes CBD soft gels designed to be taken daily which help reduce inflammation, speed up recovery times, alleviate pain during long runs, reduce stress & anxiety to help you stay focused and calm during trail marathon / 50k training, and to help you sleep better too.

-Read our full review of the Venga CBD product lineup for athletes to learn about all the benefits of CBD for runners.
+Read our full review of the Venga CBD product lineup for athletes to learn about all the benefits of CBD for ultra runners.

 Another great alternative CBD product that we have been using lately is this CBD Topical Cream from CBDPure.
 It’s a nice option if you prefer a texture that’s more of a moisturizer-style than a balm.

 While not a personal preference, you could also consider taking an ice bath after running.
 Ice baths have been known to help reduce recovery time, inflammation and muscle soreness, so could be worth a try, too!

 8. Preparing For Race Day And Ensuring Nerves Don’t Get The Better Of You

 If you train consistently, as per my trail marathon and 50k training plan advice and schedule above, and you get used to the gear and nutrition that you plan to wear and eat on race day, then there’s really nothing else to prepare for – you’ve got this race in the bag!

 The day before race day though, it’s very important to lay out all your race-day gear on the floor as a way of checking you have all the necessary gear (including nutrition) ready for your race the next morning.